The UK’s impending departure from the European Union will bring change for businesses of every size and sector.

-Business Brexit Checklist – This checklist has been created to help businesses consider the changes that Brexit may bring to your firm, and to help business planning at both operational and Board levels.
+Post-Transition Brexit Checklist – This checklist has been created to help businesses consider the changes that Brexit may bring to your firm, and to help business planning at both operational and Board levels.

 Brexit Risk Register – the ultimate test of any Brexit deal is whether it delivers clear answers to the practical, real-world questions businesses face.
 Firms of every size and sector need clarity in order to take decisions, invest and prepare for the future.
 As HM Government negotiates a future partnership between the UK and the EU, the British Chambers of Commerce is assessing progress on 24 business-critical issues…